tarwn/lessthandot-hugo/blogs/content/posts/2011-04-05-sql-university-performance-week.md

 The next step is to start writing the SSIS package that will run and handle this entire process.
 This will be done in the second part of this week.
 Think about the design and flow of this process until then.
 How would you do it?
 Would you use a windows service to handle the entire process?

-If you are reading this as a student of SQL University; I’d like to hear those answers and discussion thread here in the comments area.
+If you are reading this as a student of SQL University; I'd like to hear those answers and discussion thread here in the comments area.

  [1]: http://sqlchicken.com/sql-university/
  [2]: http://www.scarydba.com/